santo74/vertx-arangodb/README.md

 ### Receiving a response

-The response will differ per request type/action, but always contains the fields "status", "message", "severity" and "result", where:
+The response will differ per request type/action, but always contains the fields "status", "statuscode", "message", "severity" and "result", where:

 * `status` : "ok" if the request was successful, "error" if the request was not successful.
+* `statuscode` : contains the HTTP status code of the REST request to the ArangoDB instance.
+(Added because we don't always receive a return code in the response object of ArangoDB)
 * `message` : contains a short message about the result, most of the time either "success" or "error", but can also be more specific such as "invalid type specified (sharding)".
 * `severity` : The severity of the result.
 Can be "success", "info", "warning" or "danger".
 * `result` : a Json object or array (depending on the request type/action) containing the ArangoDB response